Skip to content

 Before you start

-conda create -n gpumdkit python=3.12
+conda create -n gpumdkit -c gpumdkit -c conda-forge gpumdkit

 conda activate gpumdkit

-Some optional functions require additional packages:
+Some features require optional packages:

-pip install neptrain dpdata calorine
+pip install neptrain calorine

-2. Install GPUMDkit
+2. Install from Source (Optional)

-Clone the repository and run the installer:
+To work with the source code, clone the repository and run the installer:

 git clone https://github.com/zhyan0603/GPUMDkit.git